Seasoned pro; indie label proprietor; equanimity specialist. Remote or studio. Tours. Coffee.

 🎸 Professional musician, SESAC member, Lakland bass endorsee with over a decade of experience across a variety of musical disciplines, including sessions, touring, production, writing and licensing.

-🧠 Proprietor, Cerebral Music Group –a collective home for thoughtful rock, pop and R&B– featuring artists Rare Futures (fka Happy Body Slow Brain), Model Decoy, and FutureCastle, a collaboration with Gavin Castleton.
+🧠 Proprietor, Cerebral Music Group –a collective home for thoughtful rock, pop and R&B– featuring releases by Rare Futures (fka Happy Body Slow Brain), Model Decoy, and FutureCastle, a collaboration with Gavin Castleton.

 🚀 International touring with Ben Kenney (Incubus, The Roots); national tours with Rare Futures, FutureCastle, Ice Nine Kills, The Narrative, Pale Gloom, Model Decoy, Heavy English.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 Interview with Ari Sadowitz